lazara5/slib/README.md

   * Application configuration
   * Logging (on top of spdlog)
-  * String and number manipulation (with Java-like API)
+  * String and number manipulation (with mixed Java/C++-like API)
   * Basic data structures (with mixed Java/C++-like API)
   * Basic threading and concurrency
   * File manipulation

 Currently Linux only.
-Requires a compiler with C++14 support.
+Requires a compiler with C++11 support.

 Please note this is not currently intended as a general-purpose library.
 Only what was needed so far is implemented.
 There is no warranty for merchantability or fitness for a particular purpose.